The 7 Best Key West Bars to Visit

 This mind-of-a-chef approach is emerging at new bars like the Other Side, a speakeasy inside a historic mansion on Caroline Street.
 Tufted leather stools surround a marble bar where creative takes on the classics are served in coupes and highballs.
 In addition to rums, the menu is deep in whiskies, gins and vermouths.

 Restaurants around town have continued the trend.
 Agave 308, a cantina with Day of the Dead décor, was one of the first Key West bars to break the premade, canned-mixers model.
 Fresh-squeezed juices and house-infused tequilas are the foundation for creative cocktails like the Angel Bird, made with hibiscus-infused tequila and apricot liqueur.
-At Two Cents, known for its elevated comfort food, the staff creates a new cocktail every night using fresh produce and high-end and house-infused liquors.

 Not to be outdone, upscale hotels have a stake in the game too.
 The new Saint Hotel, taking the lead from its sister property in New Orleans, serves handcrafted cocktails at its midcentury modern Pilar Bar.
 And the lavish all-you-can-eat brunch at Hot Tin Roof inside Ocean Key resort includes a chef-driven Bloody Mary bar with house made fixings like pickled green beans and candied bacon.